abhishekmishragithub/fill_certificates/README.md

 * Where width is not provided, script will automatically center the text.
 * Where left or right offset is provided, text will be offset accordingly.
 Offset doesn't work when width is explicitly given.
 * Width and font size are required fields.
+* Pass optional parameter --datafile to give path of your required datafile.
+It should be in csv format with header field.
 __Example:__
 timesheet.csv
 ```